BrandonDioneda/Dark-Souls-2-Reviews/README.md

 # Dark-Souls-2-Reviews
-As a devoted fan, I've seen why Dark Souls 2 stands as the black sheep.
-Segmented level design, Drangleic's narrative departure, and gameplay tweaks spark debates.
-Many of these debates in the past were pretty negative on the game, though recently people ar egiving the game a 2nd chance.
-I wanted to analyze Steam reviews to look more into this phenomenon.
+As a dedicated fan, I've witnessed why Dark Souls 2 earned its "black sheep" status.
+Debates over its segmented level design, Drangleic's narrative shift, and gameplay tweaks were initially negative.
+However, a recent resurgence in interest has prompted a second look.
+I'm diving into Steam reviews to unravel this evolving phenomenon.